dschmoeller/04BehavioralCloningDeepNNsKeras/writeup.md

 #### 2. **Has an attempt been made to reduce overfitting of the model?**

-The data was splitted up into training and validation set by a ratio of 80/20.
+The data was splited up into training and validation set by a ratio of 80/20.
 Both the training and validation errors have been decreasing during the entire training process.
-That´s why no dropout layers have been added to the model archtecture.
-In order to reduce overvitting data augmentation has been applied by flipping the camera images.
-Another method to reduce overvitting was cropping the images in order to get rid of of the background noise.
-In general, increasing the training set is also a reasonable approach to mitigate overitting.
-This has been achieved by incorporating not only the cetner image, but also using the left and right ones.
+That´s why no dropout layers have been added to the model architecture.
+In order to reduce overfitting data augmentation has been applied by flipping the camera images.
+Another method to reduce overfitting was cropping the images in order to get rid of the background noise.
+In general, increasing the training set is also a reasonable approach to mitigate overfitting.
+This has been achieved by incorporating not only the center image, but also using the left and right ones.

 #### 3. **Have the model parameters been tuned appropriately?**

 The model was trained utilizing an adam optimizer, so the learning rate was not tuned manually.
+The batch size was chosen to be 32.
+Training was done for 10 epochs.
+Mean squared error was used as loss function.

 #### 4. **Is the training data chosen appropriately?**